Skip to Content

-Fighting DUI Defenses Throughout the Florida Panhandle & Escambia County
+Fighting DUI Charges Throughout the Florida Panhandle & Escambia County

-Because DUI is a highly-complex mix of science, technology, and police procedure, you will need an attorney who understands it and knows how to investigate such cases to uncover flaws and weaknesses in the state’s case against you.
-At Michael J. Griffith, P.A., we have defended innumerable clients against DUI with favorable results.
-Our attorney is well-versed in Florida DUI and its component parts that can be thoroughly scrutinized for the benefit of your defense.
+Because DUI is a highly complex mix of science, technology, and police procedure, you will need an attorney who understands it and knows how to investigate such cases to uncover flaws and weaknesses in the state’s case against you.
+At Michael J. Griffith, P.A., we have defended numerous clients against DUI with favorable results.
+Our attorney is well-versed in Florida DUI and its parts that can be thoroughly scrutinized for the benefit of your defense.

 What Are DUI Penalties in Florida?